billbrod/spatial-frequency-preferences/README.md

 format it came off the scanner into the BIDS structure.
 As such, you will not need it.

+# Changes to experiment / stimuli

+Things that have been constant: stimuli are presented 300 msec on, 200 msec off, with a stream of digits at fixation to use for a 1-back distractor task.
+10 blank "classes" (4 seconds in length) are randomly interspersed on each run.
+12 runs are gathered (or attempted to, first two sessions ran out of time because of on-the-fly bug-fixing).

+1. ses-pilot00 (git commit b88434d6af8cdc92fb741c99954fae05af02f651,
+   Aug 23, 2017): negative spiral stimuli had `w_r < 0`, digits for
+   the distractor task were shown every stimulus (500 msec).
+Only sub-wlsubj042 scanned using this protocol.
+Parameters `w_r` and `w_a` ran from `2^2.5` to `2^7.5`, with values every half-octave (rounded to the nearest integer), for each of the four main stimulus classes.
+2. ses-pilot01 (git commit 2ab9d11c8ba077f53997dea5e525c53ef9c0dd64,
+   Oct 9, 2017): negative spiral stimuli switched to have `w_a < 0`,
+   digits are now shown every other stimulus (every second). sub-wlsubj001, sub-wlsubj042, and sub-wlsubj045 all scanned using this protocol.
+3. ses-01, ses-02 (experiment git commit
+   3f0920aee0f4f8f198c0f258b63482afbe47e3de, git commit
+   aa661f8f0093a7e444fc60796a48d82006679596 for creation of local spatial frequency maps for all stimulus types): `w_r` and `w_a` now run from `2^2.5` to `2^7` in half-octave steps; this allows us to get an extra half-degree closer to the fovea.
+Also adds constant stimuli (spatial frequency constant across the whole image) to serve as a sanity check.
+The two sessions include one with the log-polar stimuli, one with the constant (these are referred to ask task-sfp and task-sfpconstant, respectively).
+The stimuli no longer have an alpha value and the calculation of their spatial frequency is correct (and is correct for the pilot stimuli as well).
+4. ses-03 (git commit 69558708537c4d1a82617b05f6e39b4f2c8d7d9a): adds
+   16 seconds of blank time at the beginning of each run (to improve estimation of baseline) and an extra 8 seconds at the end of each run.
+Still task-sfp.

 # Snakemake

 A Snakefile is included with this project to enable the use